 The RVOEP is a community-supported project of the Ukiah Unified School District, which means that part of the costs of the program are supported by community donations and fundraising activities.

-Each year, through the efforts of the RVOEP Coordinator, our wonderful Advisory Board, and our fundraising volunteers, we raise thousands of dollars to fund a portion of the RVOEP staff salaries, transportation for children to and from the RVOEP site, program supplies and site maintenance and improvement.
+Each year, through the efforts of the RVOEP Coordinator, our wonderful Advisory Board, and our fundraising volunteers, we raise thousands of dollars to fund transportation for children to and from the RVOEP site, program supplies, and site maintenance and improvement.

 Without donations, fewer students would benefit from this truly remarkable outdoor education program.